rakudo/star/README.md

     rstar clean -s              # Clean up old sources
     $EDITOR etc/fetch_core.txt  # Update values as necessary
-    $EDITOR etc/modules.txt     # Update values as necessary rstar fetch                 # Download new sources
+    $EDITOR etc/modules.txt     # Update values as necessary git commit                  # Create a commit for this particular release rstar fetch                 # Download new sources
     rstar install               # Compile and install Rakudo Star rstar test                  # Run tests
     rstar dist                  # Create a new distribution tarball

+Additionally, you *should* make a tag that represents the current release name.

 Once you have a tarball, you should upload it to be available to others.
 Common places include: